Mijalski/DynamicCorsPolicy/README.md

 Q: Is it based on ASP.NETCore CORS package?

-A: Yes, it uses the same buildier and everything, but exposed additional method to implement custom logic.
+A: Yes, it uses the same buildier and pipeline, but exposes an additional method to implement custom logic.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.